 Scope of Financial Management

-Financial management encompasses four major areas:
+Financial management encompasses the following four major responsibilities.

 -